-- 1 The identity name must be in the form providerName:providerUserName. - providerName is the name of the identity provider. - providerUserName is the name that uniquely represents this identity in the scope of the identity provider. - 4 The name in the user parameter is the name of the user this identity maps to. - The uid represents the UID of the user this identity maps to.
+providerUserName is the name that uniquely represents this identity in the scope of the identity provider.

+- The name in the user parameter is the name of the user this identity maps to. - The uid represents the UID of the user this identity maps to.

-4.8.8.2.
+4.7.8.2.
 User